 The Gold package: The incredibly rich and most often famous.
 These people will have others at their beck and call, trying to railroad their experience in the best way possible.
 Very few of these are Austen superfans.

-The Silver package: Most of the women at the theme park.
-These women will play eligible young women of good birth.
+The Silver package: The majority of the Heroines at the theme park.
+These people will play eligible young women of good birth.
 They will be able to have more control over their story and more focus on immersing into the Austen lifestyle.

 Male Heroes (20 Characters)

-The Male Heroes are the eye-candy and pleasers of this larp.
-They are a mix of Androids, new AI technology and one or two humans.
-They have been trained or programmed to be the perfect Austen man, some of them learning speeches to recite to the ladies they woo, others spending a lot of time on personal grooming to achieve the perfect whiskers.
+The Heroes are the eye-candy and pleasers of this larp.
+They are a group of Androids, new AI technology and two humans and have been trained or programmed to be the perfect Austen man, some of them learning speeches to recite to the ladies they woo, others spending a lot of time on personal grooming to achieve the perfect whiskers.
 They come in all types – officers, priests and gentlemen of considerable fortunes.

-The male Heroes will, in most cases, not just focus on one woman but instead try to give several guests a good experience.
+The Heroes are all playing men and will, in most cases, not just focus on one woman but instead try to give several guests a good experience.

 The Heroes belong to one of three categories: